GM recalling more than half million Malibu sedans, pickup trucks

-DETROIT, May 12 (Reuters) - General Motors Co will recall about 522,000 vehicles, including Chevrolet Malibus and two pickup truck models, due to two different issues, the company said on Tuesday.
+DETROIT (Reuters) - General Motors Co (GM.N) will recall about 522,000 vehicles, including Chevrolet Malibus and two pickup truck models, due to two different issues, the company said on Tuesday.

 A single “minor” injury and no deaths or crashes have been reported in relation to the vehicles, GM said.